 Professional liability insurance covers legal costs when an appliance repair company is sued for a mistake or oversight.
 It's also called errors and omissions insurance (E&O).

-It's easy to get appliance repair or appliance installation business insurance if you have your company information on hand.
+It's easy to get business insurance and surety bonds for appliance repair or appliance installation if you have your company information on hand.
 Our application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-Insureon's licensed insurance agents work with top-rated U.S. carriers to find coverage that matches the risks of repairing dryers, washing machines, and other appliances, whether you work independently or hire employees.
+Insureon's licensed insurance agents work with top-rated U.S. carriers to find the most affordable coverage that matches the risks of repairing dryers, washing machines, and other appliances, whether you work independently or hire employees.